 - Wash your hands often, especially after using the bathroom.
 Make sure you wash them before and after changing any dressing or bandages.

-- Avoid direct sun exposure.
-And use sunscreen that is labeled hydroallergenic and has an SPF of 30 or higher.
+- Stay out of direct sunlight.
+Use sunscreen that is labeled hypoallergenic.
+Make sure it has an SPF of 30 or higher.

 - Use an electric razor for shaving so you don't cut yourself.

 - Check your skin daily for irritation, cracks, or rashes.

 - Clean floors, carpets, furniture, and counter tops regularly.
 Use products that kill germs.

 - Keep your kitchen clean and store all foods safely.

 - Keep your bathroom clean.

 - Don't keep plants or flowers indoors.
 If you garden, wear gloves.

 - Wash your hands or use hand sanitizer often.
 Try to keep your hands away from your mouth, nose, and face.
 Make sure you wash your hands before eating.